Lesson 25: らしい Rashii made rational!. Rashii vs sou desu. らしい vs そうです. っぽい ppoi

 For example, we can say that something has the qualities of something.

-For example, らしい is a manly man, a man who possesses the qualities of a man.
+, a man who possesses the qualities of a man.

 If we talk about someone who’s not a teacher and we say

-先生らしいThat person**‘s like** a teacher.
+– That person**‘s like** a teacher.

 We might or might not be conjecturing that she is in fact a teacher.

-But if we know that she’s a teacher and we say, さくら先生は先生らしい,
+But if we know that she’s a teacher and we say, さくら先生は先生らしい

 we mean that she behaves like a teacher.